thunderbird89/esf/stories/story-knock-knock.md

 Then space twisted.

 It began as a ripple, a distortion in the fabric of reality itself, appearing sixty meters inside the carrier's hull.
-The warp tunnel was opening, space-time folding to accommodate the incoming vessel, and the terminus point was locked precisely where Captain Shaw had set it—in the carrier's midsection, deep within the superstructure, surrounded by bulkheads and compartments and the skeletal framework that held the massive ship together.
+The warp tunnel was opening, space-time folding to accommodate the incoming vessel, and the terminus point was locked precisely where Captain Shaw had set it - in the carrier's midsection, deep within the superstructure, surrounded by bulkheads and compartments and the skeletal framework that held the massive ship together.

 The *Lord Cardigan* emerged.

 Time seemed to slow, each microsecond stretching into subjective eternity as fifteen hundred meters of Federation battleship materialized inside Ryzak architecture.

 The bow appeared first, the reinforced prow designed to deflect micrometeorites and debris at high velocity.
-It emerged moving at relativistic speeds—the residual velocity imparted by the warp transition, a fraction of lightspeed translated into conventional space.
+It emerged moving at relativistic speeds - the residual velocity imparted by the warp transition, a fraction of lightspeed translated into conventional space.
 The prow materialized occupying the same physical coordinates as a Ryzak bulkhead, and physics made its preference clear.

 The bulkhead ceased to exist.

-Not shattered, not torn apart—simply *ceased*.
+Not shattered, not torn apart - simply *ceased*.
 The molecular bonds holding the Ryzak alloy together encountered an object attempting to occupy the same space, and the fundamental forces of reality rejected that impossibility.
 The matter didn't have time to compress, didn't have time to shear.
 It just stopped being in that location, its atoms scattered at the quantum level, disrupted beyond any possibility of cohesion.

 The battleship continued forward, momentum carrying it deeper into the carrier's hull.

 More bulkheads vanished.
-Compartments full of equipment, ammunition, supplies—all of it encountering the impossible intrusion of a capital ship materializing inside them.
+Compartments full of equipment, ammunition, supplies - all of it encountering the impossible intrusion of a capital ship materializing inside them.
 Structural members that could support thousands of tons of force simply disappeared where the *Lord Cardigan*'s mass overlapped them.
 The carrier's internal architecture was being erased, frame by frame, as the battleship carved through it.

 But the *Lord Cardigan* was dying too.